-The RAM Scholar will receive training and guidance at an annual retreat in Boston and at the College on Problems of Drug Dependence (CPDD) scientific meeting.
+RAM Scholars receive training and guidance at the annual Boston Retreat and at the College on Problems of Drug Dependence (CPDD) scientific meeting.

 The curriculum covers major advances in the field of clinical addiction medicine research presented through retreat-based didactic and workshop sessions, as well as research-in-progress, leadership development, and content-driven webinars.